How to Review a Website Design

 Be Iterative

-Website development and review should almost always be iterative; this allows for faster, better design.
-With an iterative process, you can bring multiple ideas to the table without investing too much energy into those that ultimately won’t work out.
 The first thing that requires approval from stakeholders is the sitemap, which generally takes the form of a diagram describing a website’s flow.
 The sitemap is a rough outline of the site, laying out all of the different post types a site will have, so it’s essential to approve it before delving too deep into a plan with no future.

 Once the sitemap is stable, we can move to the next stage: the wireframes.
 Like sitemaps, wireframes provide another rough draft for your website – but these are a little more specific.
 Wireframes are a blueprint for what each page on the site will actually look like; typically, they show a layout of all of the post types approved in a sitemap.
 While wireframes don’t include color or specific imagery, designers use these blueprints when creating the actual site, so it’s crucial to ensure they look just right and contain all of the necessary elements.

-Once the sitemap and wireframes are fully approved, we get to move to the copy.
+Once the sitemap and wireframes are fully approved, we move to the copy.
 Here, you are looking for messaging that matches your brand voice, is easily understood, and provides readers with a clear call to action (such as Sign Up Now, Learn More or Subscribe to Our Newsletter).

 Review the Site in All Forms